canjs/canjs/guides/getting-started-tutorial/app-state.md

 State's restaurant property is updated), we obtain its menus from our service, and then update the Application State's menus attribute.

-To make the OrderForm component show, and the RestaurantList component hide, we use conditional stache tags in `base_template.stache`, as below:
+To make the OrderForm component show and the RestaurantList component hide, we use conditional stache tags in `base_template.stache`, as shown below:

 ```
 <menu menus="{menus}" restaurant="{restaurant}"></menu>